 How much support will you receive?

-of funded servicesThat equals $337/fortnight paid by the Government
+of funded servicesThat equals $346.50/fortnight paid by the Government

-of funded servicesThat equals $593/fortnight paid by the Government
+of funded servicesThat equals $609.56/fortnight paid by the Government

-of funded servicesThat equals $1290/fortnight paid by the Government
+of funded servicesThat equals $1326.36/fortnight paid by the Government

-of funded servicesThat equals $1956/fortnight paid by the Government
+of funded servicesThat equals $2010.68/fortnight paid by the Government

-Choose choose how much support you'd like from us
+Choose how much support you'd like from us

 Care Management Option (1)

 Our lower cost Partnership Care Management option enables you to self-manage some components of your Home Care Package.
-We work in partnership to determine what you'd like to self-manage and the type of support you'd like from us.
-You might wish to manage your own budget, make your own referrals for services or generally be in more control of the co-ordination of your package.
+We work in partnership to determine what you’d like to self-manage and the type of support you’d like from us.
+You might wish to manage your own budget, make your own referrals for services or generally be have more control of the coordination of your package.
+We will have a shared responsibility in ensuring you feel supported, yet able to maintain your independence.
+This is a truly personalised option.

 Partnership Care Management is 15% of your fortnightly Home Care Package budget.